cportka/deadtext/README.md

 # deadtext
 a dead simple raw text viewer and editor
+🎵 no distractions, just text ✨

-written in html and javascript using electron
+🧑‍💻 chris portka 2023 "because TextEdit sucked for this sort of thing" ✍️ written in html / js using electron